 5. Knitted Dresses

-This is an option for those looking to really dress up for their springtime picnics, or get their wardrobe ready for June 21st.
-Over the past few years it has been all about the midi dress, however for spring 2021 designers such as Jacquemus, Miu Miu and Louis Vuitton all had several minis in their collections.
+Over the past few years, it has been all about the midi dress.
+However, for the warmer months this year, designers such as Jacquemus, Jason Wu and Fendi all had several playful minis in their collections.

 7. White Summer-Is-Coming Dresses